-We currently offer a number of PhD thesis topics that we describe below.
-If you are interested, please talk to Frank Bertoldi and / or Kaustuv Basu (clusters and cosmology) or Benjamin Magnelli (galaxies). [last update March 2019]
+We offer a number of PhD thesis topics that we describe below.
+Funding for doctoral students is limit and may not be available at all time.
+If you are interested, please talk to Frank Bertoldi and / or Kaustuv Basu. [last update September 2020]

 A next-generation galaxy cluster survey with the CCAT-p telescope